Unboxed-Software/solana-course/content/hello-world-program.md

 ) -> ProgramResult;
 ```

-Recall that Solana programs accounts only store instruction logic.
-This means programs are read-only and “stateless”.
-The “state” (data) that a program requires to process an instruction are stored in data accounts.
+Recall that Solana program accounts only store the logic for processing instructions.
+Program accounts are "read-only" accounts.
+This means that programs are “stateless”.
+The “state” (the set of data) that a program requires in order to process an instruction is stored in data accounts (separate from the program account).

 In order to process an instruction, the data accounts that an instruction requires must be explicitly passed into the program through the `accounts` argument.
 Any additional inputs must be passed in through the `instruction_data` argument.